Updated: Jan 22

 Tip 10: Be patient through the process.
 Unfortunately for us, progress has its own timing.
 There’s no rushing through the parts of life that just are emotionally miserable or even intolerable.
-Oftentimes, we can’t even go around it.
+Oftentimes, the only way out of hell is through it.
 If you’re reading this article, you most likely need to work through it with patience.
 Making a commitment to the therapeutic process may prove to be a life changing and maybe even a life saving experience and can help you to create a life worth living.

 On The TBH Therapist

-Having worked in community mental health programs and for a large HMO, I genuinely understand the complex challenges that can serve as a barrier to getting connected to an effective therapist.
+Having worked in community mental health programs and for a large HMO, I genuinely understand the complex challenges and barriers to getting connected to an effective and skillful therapist.
 For these reasons, I offer brief telephone consultations to provide assistance and guidance to navigating the healthcare system at no cost to new and prospective clients.
 To learn more about my practice, click here.

 1 Beck, PhD, A., Crain, PhD, A. L., Solberg, MD, L. I., Unützer, MD, MPH, J., Glasgow, PhD, R. E., Maciosek, PhD, M. V., & Whitebird, PhD, MSW, R. (n.d.).
 Severity of Depression and Magnitude of Productivity Loss.
 Retrieved July 30, 2019, from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3133577/